 3. Instagram video stutters

 Issues with Instagram and Xiaomi devices appear to be quite common.
-Some users have problems with recording lengthy Stories (over 20 seconds), others experience stutters while recording videos within the app.
+Some users have problems with recording lengthy Stories (over 20 seconds), and others experience stutters while recording videos within the app.

 Now, Instagram does lower the framerate but we can’t say with certainty why the videos will stutter.
 Make sure to reinstall the app and grant it all necessary permissions and look for improvement.